benjamminj/portfolio/src/pages/blog/how-does-css-work.md

 ---

 <!-- Intro -->
 Remember the story of the tortoise and the hare?
 It's from *Aesop's Fables*.
 If you don't remember it, here's the TL;DR &mdash; a tortoise and a rabbit have a race.
 The rabbit races super fast, but along the way decides to take a nap.
-The tortoise wins, exclaiming "Slow & steady wins the race!".
+By the time he wakes up the tortoise is crossing the finish line.
+Slow & steady wins the race, after all.

 There's a lot of great morals that come out of this story, of course.
-Taking a little longer to finish something is way better unfinished projects.
-Oftentimes work done hastily may be sloppy & this may be another case where taking it "slow & steady" yields a win in the long run.
+Taking a little longer to finish something is preferable to unfinished projects.
+Sometimes hasty work can be sloppy & it takes a little more time to do the job right.

 However, if your website subscribes to the "slow & steady" methodology in regards to its initial load, chances are your users aren't gonna wait for you to cross the finish line.
-Especially when roughly [50% of users leave a page that takes longer than 3s to load](https://www.thinkwithgoogle.com/marketing-resources/data-measurement/mobile-page-speed-new-industry-benchmarks/).
-Users want to see something on the page, and they want to see it quickly.
+Especially when roughly [50% of users leave a page that takes longer than 3 seconds to load](https://www.thinkwithgoogle.com/marketing-resources/data-measurement/mobile-page-speed-new-industry-benchmarks/).
+Users want to see something on the page, and they want to see it fast.

 <!-- Defining the Critical Rendering Path -->
 ## What is the Critical Rendering Path, Anyway?

-When we say that users want quick load times, this doesn't mean that everything in your web application has to be loaded after 3s.
+When we say that users want quick load times, this doesn't mean that everything in your web application has to be loaded after 3 seconds.
 With many apps this is impossible, especially if you're sending high-quality photos or shooting for a more app-like experience with a JavaScript framework.

-Rather, users want to see _something_ in their viewport soon after dedicating their time to your website.
-They want the time between when they click your search result & when they see the first pixels rendered to the screen to be snappy.
+Rather, users want to see _something_ in their viewport so they can start browsing the website.
+They want a snappy response between when they click your search result & when they see your app on their screen.
 Any resources that delay this first paint will make the page lag & increase the likelihood of user bounce rates.

 **The critical rendering path** is the minimum steps that the browser has to take from the moment it recieves the first byte of HTML to the moment that is renders pixels on the screen for the first time.